daniel10012/progress-log/learned_concepts.md

   python3 -m venv .env
   source .env/bin/activate

-  deactivate to get out of the venv
+  "deactivate" to get out of the venv